MovingBlocks/TempDoc/Checkstyle.md

 8. Add (select `config/checkstyle/checkstyle.xml`)
 9. Edit properties: `samedir = config/checkstyle`

-Note: With the Darcula theme Checkstyle warnings may get highlighted in red which is a bit dramatic.
-The color setting can be found and tweaked under Settings / Editor (IDE Settings) / Colors & Fonts / General - "Unknown symbol"
+Note: The color setting for Checkstyle warnings can be found and tweaked under Settings / Inspections / CheckStyle / Real-time scan (you can make a new Severity specific to checkstyle from there).
+It can be a little tricky to get the setting to take effect, try restarting IntelliJ if it doesn't seem to change.

 ## Eclipse Integration
 1. Open Help -> Eclipse Marketplace